magereactor/catalog-extended/README.md

 Currently only simple products of configruables' prodcuts can be assigned to a category.
 These products will be grouped according to the attribute defined in the aftorementioned store configuration.

+### Compatiblity
+Currently this module is compatible with Magento 2.4.x

 ## Install

 ### Composer